vidyar/shippabledocs1/sources/languages/java.rst

 ======
 This section helps you to create a shippable.yml file for your Java project.

 - Tell us what your build environment is.
-This is an option setting and if ommitted Ubuntu 12.04 is used as a default
+This is an option setting and if omitted Ubuntu 12.04 is used as a default
     .. code-block:: python

         # Build Environment